𝕬𝖑𝖎𝖎𝖓𝖆 𝕷𝖎𝖓𝖉𝖗𝖔𝖔𝖘

 Phantasmagoria (2018)

 'Phantasmagoria' dictionary definition: a sequence of real or imaginary images like that seen in a dream.
 Phantasmagoria is a marriage between dance and light derived from imagery and aesthetics of eerie in-between place filled with ghostly characters and lingering presence of other.
 It also combines elements of performance with installation.
 Through the visuals and choreography the piece deals with physical manifestations of memories, dreams and traumas which our bodies restore in most intricate ways.
-Consequently it looks at how these elements manifest in our physical behaviour.

 Performed in Dance House June 2018 as part of New Movements